Sammckay12/dummy_proj/README.md

 ```
 As a user
 In order to use the service
-I want to be able to sign up
+I want to be able to sign up - CHECK

 As a user
 When I have a vacant space
-I want to advertise it
+I want to advertise it  - CHECK

 As a user
-When I have vacant spaces
+When I have vacant spaces (PLURAL)
-I want to be able to advertise them
+I want to be able to advertise them - CHECK

 As a user
 When advertising a space
-I want to be able to include description, price and name
+I want to be able to include description, price and name - CHECK

 As a user
 When advertising a space
-I want to be able to display the dates available
+I want to be able to display the dates available - CHECK

 As a user
 When looking for vacant spaces